You want smart political talk without the meltdowns?

 I'm so happy for you.

-I um I think Zelinski's lost his mind.
+I think Zelensky's lost his mind.

 I think he's lost his mind.

-I I could not believe that he disrespected President Trump like that.
+I could not believe that he disrespected President Trump like that.

-Well, and at the end of the day, I I I think it was uh President Trump and Vice President Vance that uh crushed it in that Oval Office meeting today, and I just think Zelensky came in with the wrong attitude.
+Well, and at the end of the day, I think it was President Trump and Vice President Vance that crushed it in that Oval Office meeting today.

-And I I I think he thinks I look, I I I and I've said this to Zelensky, I'm not taking up for Putin.
+And I think he thinks, look, and I've said this to Zelensky.

-No nobody's gonna convince me he's anything other than a murdering dictator thug.
+Nobody's going to convince me he's anything other than a murdering dictator thug.

-He never should have invaded.
+He never should have invaded this country.

-But with all that said, we could sit here and we can go back three years and regurgitate history all we want, or we could try talk about resolving this, ending this war, and moving forward.
+But with all that said, we could sit here and we can go back three years and regurgitate history all we want, or we could talk about resolving this, ending this war, and moving forward.

 And I think that is the only option that is viable.